-The IT University is in good standing in terms of media coverage - at the end of July 2011, the IT University has received mention in over 550 articles in the Infomedia database.
-We have a fairly high impact as a source of experts on IT and our researchers are in high demand.
+The IT University is in good standing in terms of media coverage, we have a fairly high impact as a source of experts on IT and our researchers are in high demand.
+In fact, the IT University has such a number of valid, positive stories to share that it is sometimes a challenge to choose between them - which makes a strategic master narrative a welcome tool for prioritization.